 I first heard about the Graceful Envelope Contest in December of 2012 and sent off my World of Change envelope the following March.
 I was startled and pleased to be chosen as one of ten winners from hundreds of entries across the nation and even more surprised to join those ranks a second year in a row with my 2014 entry The Superlative Letter S. In 2015 my There's No Place Like Home entry won "Best in Show."
-I had to miss the 2016 deadline, but was chosen as one of the winners again in 2017's Pushing the Envelope and 2018's Whatever the Weather.
+I was chosen as one of the winners again in 2017's Pushing the Envelope, 2018's Whatever the Weather, and 2019's Put Your Own Stamp on It (Honorable Mention).

 Within the last year I finished this long-term piece of calligraphy and illumination featuring the closing verses of Proverbs about the great worth of a virtuous woman.
 The client for whom I designed the original wanted a stained-glass-like work of art that he would someday present to his future bride.
 Well, the wedding is in less than two weeks!